-FTP stands for Functional Threshold Power, which is commonly defined as the highest average power you can sustain for an hour, measured in watts.
-FTP is often used to determine training zones when using a power meter and to measure improvement.
+FTP stands for Functional Threshold Power, which is defined as the highest average power you can sustain for approximately an hour, measured in watts.

-Training programs such as TrainerRoad, The Sufferfest and Zwift (with the Workout option) use FTP to calibrate workout intensities.
-For example, the programs may call for three-minute intervals at 120 percent of your FTP, with two-minute recoveries in between.
+Indoor cycling apps such as TrainerRoad, Wahoo SYSTM and Zwift use Functional Threshold Power to calibrate workout intensities.
+For example, Zwift may call for three-minute intervals at 120 per cent of your FTP, with two-minute recoveries in between.

-Coaches use FTP in the same way – to measure progress and to personalize specific training intensities.
-This is the same process whether you’re working with Team Sky riders or age-group amateurs.
+Cycling coaches use FTP in the same way – to measure progress and to personalise specific training intensities.
+This is the same process whether working with WorldTour team riders or keen amateurs.

-“FTP has become the gold standard,” says Scott Moninger, a Peaks Coaching Group master coach who raced as a professional for 17 years.
-“Whereas a few years ago you had to go into a lab, now you can get that number with a power meter and a 20-minute field test.”
+“FTP has become the gold standard,” says Scott Moninger, a former professional cyclist and coach for Velocious Cycling Adventures.
+“Whereas a few years ago you had to go into a lab, now you can get that number with a power meter and a 20-minute field test.